Asteski/WinMac/README.md

 WinMac is supported by Windows 11, on both x64 and ARM based platforms.

-With some caveats, you can also install WinMac on [Windows 11 22H2+](https://github.com/Asteski/WinMac/wiki/Windows-10-setup).
+You can also install WinMac on Windows 11 22H2+, with some caveats described [here](https://github.com/Asteski/WinMac/wiki/Windows-10-setup).

 ## Recommendations